coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

     Numeral notations can only be declared for inductive types with no arguments.

-  .. exn:: The inductive type @type cannot be used in numeral notations because support for polymorphic inductive types is not yet implemented.

-    Numeral notations do not currently support polymorphic inductive types.
-Ensure that all types involved in numeral notations are declared with :g:`Unset Universe Polymorphism`, or with the :g:`Monomorphic` attribute.

-  .. exn:: The function @ident cannot be used in numeral notations because support for polymorphic printing and parsing functions is not yet implemented.

-    Numeral notations do not currently support polymorphic functions for printing and parsing.
-Ensure that both functions passed to :cmd:`Numeral Notation` are defined with :g:`Unset Universe Polymorphism`, or with the :g:`Monomorphic` attribute.

   .. exn:: Unexpected term while parsing a numeral notation